shabin5785/Golang_notes/Go_3.md

 -Usual ly when a function retur ns a non-ni l er ror, its other results are undefined and should be ig nored.
 However, a few functions may retur n partial results in error cases

+-Go programs use ordinar y control-flow mechanisms like if and return to respond to errors.
+This sty le undeni ably demands that more attention be paid to error-handling log ic, but that is precisely the point.